C++ Sockets

 NisseV2

-All the code for this article is in a single source file in the V2 directory.
+All new code for this article is in the directory V2.
+It re-uses HTTPStuff.cpp and Stream.h from V1.
 It uses standard libraries and thors-mongo.
 If you have a Unix-like environment, this should be easy to build; if you use Windows, you may need to do some extra work.
 A “Makefile” is provided just as an example.

 Build & Run